• Skip to primary navigation

 Pouring dairy-free white sauce over sliced potatoes.

 Repeat layers of potatoes and sauce.
-Spread the last layer of sauce over the potatoes being sure to have them all covered.
-Cover baking dish tightly with aluminum foil and place in the oven to bake for 45 minutes.
-Remove foil and bake another 45 minutes.
+Spread the last layer of sauce over the potatoes, making sure to have them all covered.
+Cover the baking dish tightly with aluminum foil and place in the oven to bake for 45 minutes.
+Remove the foil and bake for another 45 minutes.
 Then broil for 3-4 minutes to get a golden top.

 Scalloped potatoes baked in a dairy-free white sauce.